betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_curated.md

 #### Multiple resources of the same type

 Many times, a curated article may mention multiple resources of the same type.
-An example of this is the curated content article, titled *[An Introduction to Documentation tools](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/CuratedContent/DocumentationTools.md)*, located in the curated content directory.
+An example of this is the curated content article, on *[Documentation tools](https://bssw.io/items/an-introduction-to-documentation-tools)*.
 In that case, use the following format for the table (below example assumes multiple websites in a single curated content article):

 Resource information | Details
 :--- | :---